Axway/api-builder-docs/content/en/docs/release_notes/london.md

 <!-- ## Breaking changes -->

 ## Features

+* #7215: Added new `disableEndpoints` deprecation flag which controls usage of endpoints if no spec plugin is installed.
+* #7215: Deprecated `apidoc.disabled` feature and removed from default configuration.
 * #7367: Added new menu option "Generate API" to Models page that is enabled when the [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) is installed.

 ## Fixes